"

 High-performing companies view customer service as their primary revenue driver, and seventy-three percent of business leaders say there is a direct link between customer service and business performance.[3]

-A customer experience vision or mission statement and leaders that support and communicate the vision can help every department see their value and role in providing exceptional customer experiences that build positive customer relationships.
+A customer experience vision or mission statement and leaders who support and communicate the vision can help every department see their value and role in providing exceptional customer experiences that build positive customer relationships.
 For example, if the customer service team needs to provide information to a customer on their account balance, the employee interacting with the customer may require assistance from the Accounting department personnel.
-If the assistance is slow or the information provided is inaccurate the service the customer receives will be below their expectations and result in an unhappy customer.
+If the assistance is slow or the information provided is inaccurate, the service the customer receives will be below their expectations and result in an unhappy customer.
 It is critical that all department personnel understand that each has a responsibility to contribute to an overall excellent customer experience.

 Every touchpoint a customer has with an organization should leave them feeling satisfied, valued, and impressed with the company.
-Customers want to feel that they made the right choice when purchasing from a company, therefore, they have certain expectations around product performance, service levels, warranties, employee interactions, social media and website interactions, brand, image, community, and more.
+Customers want to feel that they made the right choice when purchasing from a company; therefore, they have certain expectations around product performance, service levels, warranties, employee interactions, social media and website interactions, brand, image, community, and more.
 Businesses need to ensure that they are supporting what they are promoting.
 If a product is marketed with a lifetime guarantee, then you can believe that customers will expect that to be true.

 Below are a few customer relations activities.